Brokerage Account Takeover Fraud Lawyer

 How much does it cost to pursue an account takeover claim?

-We handle most investment fraud cases on a contingency fee basis, which means you pay no upfront attorney fees.
-We only get paid if we recover money for you.
-The specific fee percentage and case costs such as filing fees and expert witnesses will be discussed during your free consultation so you understand all potential expenses before deciding whether to proceed.
+Varnavides Law offers a free consultation.
+Fee arrangements vary by matter and are discussed during consultation.
+Case costs such as filing fees and expert witnesses will be discussed during your free consultation so you understand all potential expenses before deciding whether to proceed.

 How long does a FINRA arbitration case take?